Mouvement Jeunes Communistes de France

 The MJCF was founded in 1920 as the "Fédération nationale des jeunesses socialistes-communistes de France", a split of the Youg socialists, under the auspices of the Tours Congress.
-Its secretary general is Léon Deffontaines, elected at the time of the national council of 27 January 2019.
+Its secretary general is Bastien Bonnargent, elected at the time of the ANA of 23 May 2026.
 According to its own statistics, the movement counts 15,000 members in France.

 The MJCF publishes a quarterly journal, Avant-garde.
 It is part of the World Federation of Democratic Youth and was part of the European Network of Democratic Young Left (ENDYL) until its dissolution.

 The MJCF contains the Union des étudiants communistes student grouping, which directs its own institutions to meet the specific demands of militancy in higher education.

 Campaigns and current stances

 The MJCF, being an autonomous organization, leads its own campaigns as well as aiding in those of the PCF.
 Campaigns of the 2000s include: